hopv/nola/README.md

 #### Step-Indexing

-All the existing separation logics with nested invariants, such as [iCAP](https://www.cs.au.dk/~birke/papers/icap-conf.pdf) and Iris, resort to *step-indexing*.
+All the existing separation logics with nested invariants, such as Iris, resort to *step-indexing*.
 It is the technique of layering the logic world with step-indices `0, 1, 2, …: ℕ`, having notions more defined as the step-index grows.